rohanbharadwaj/File-Server/README.md

 ### Implementation Details

 The serverside is developed using python.
-First `HTTPServer(('', PORT), requestHandler)` creates a server that runs forever and accepts requests until it is stopped manually.
+First `HTTPServer(('HOST', PORT), requestHandler)` creates a server that runs forever and accepts requests until it is stopped manually.

 #####`def do_GET(self)`
 This method uses `path.endswith()` to check for the data files to serve to the client.
 This check is kept so that only data files are served and source code is hidden from the user.